 Mindful of the negative effect the recessionary environment of the last 18 months had on the Company's volumes, which decreased our revenues, the Compensation Committee took additional action in early 2009.
 One of the Company's most important programs has been its pricing excellence, wherein we focus on ensuring we receive appropriate pricing for all of our services.
-We announced that we are committed to our pricing program and we do not intend to take volumes at prices that do not cover our costs and that do not provide strong operating margins.
-As a result, in January of 2009, the Compensation Committee added a feature to our bonus plan to ensure that employees were maintaining discipline in executing our pricing programs.
+We announced that we are committed to our pricing program and we do not intend to take volumes at prices that do not cover our costs and that do not provide strong our pricing programs.
 In order for named executives to be eligible to receive bonuses for 2009, minimum pricing improvement targets were required of our field operations and a minimum improvement target was required for consolidated Corporate results.
 If the Corporate measure was met, all named executive officers would be bonus eligible.
 If the Corporate measure was not met, field-based named executive officers, which include Mr. Trevathan and Mr. Woods, would still be eligible for a bonus payment to the extent his respective Group measure was met.
 The targets, shown in the table below, were a weighted average rate per unit increase, based on commercial, residential and industrial collection operations; transfer stations; and municipal solid waste and construction and demolition volumes at our landfills.

-Named Executive Officer Target Required
+Named Executive Officer Pricing Improvement Target Required

 Corporate:

 Mr. Steiner 2.5%

 Mr. O'Donnell 2.5%

 Mr. Simpson 2.5%

 Mr. Trevathan - Southern Group 3.0%

 Mr. Woods - Western Group 2.6%